SeaMUSAnubis/Text_to_speech/README.md

-Folder "beginer" is code very easy to understand
-After course in coursera I will update more for my project
+Folder "beginner" is code elementary to understand After a course in Coursera, I will update more for my project